 Sex and Love Addiction Treatment at White River Manor

 At White River Manor, we have our own unique approach to treating addictions, alongside any co-occurring conditions.
-We provide a holistic treatment programme, which is shaped around your personal preferences and therapeutic needs.
+We provide a holistic treatment Program, which is shaped around your personal preferences and therapeutic needs.
 This can include various elements from the traditional 12-Step Programme, known to provide a solid foundation for recovery.